articles

 March 12

-Hard to believe that the Girl Scouts have been around 111 years!
-If you are not familiar with the history - Juliette Gordon Low (nicknamed "Daisy") started the Girl Scouts in her hometown of Savannah, Georgia in 1912 with a troop of 18 girls who believed they could do Anything!
+Hard to believe that the Girl Scouts have been around sine 1912!
+If you are not familiar with the history - Juliette Gordon Low, nicknamed "Daisy" started the Girl Scouts in her hometown of Savannah, Georgia with a troop of 18 girls who believed they could do Anything!
 The history of the Girl Scouts is even more remarkable given they began during a time when women in the United States were not yet able to vote and there were limited expectations for what girls and women could accomplish.
-Way back when I was in first grade I joined the Girl Scouts, starting out as a Brownie . . . then a Junior and finally a Cadet I have wonderful memories of all I learned, the camping trips, the friends and so much more.
-One thing I remember doing at every meeting as a Brownie was saying grace before snacks and singing songs like the Brownie Smile Song and Make New Friends

 Do you have a daughter who might be interested in joining?

-Learn more about the History of the Girl Scouts:
+Explore the History of the Girl Scouts:

 izzzy71 from Getty Images via Canva

-Daylight Saving Time Starts
+Start of Daylight Saving Time

-March 12 at 2:00 am
+March 10 at 2:00 am

-It's that time of year again when we spring forward setting our clocks ahead an hour.
+Prepare to "spring forward" by setting your clocks an hour ahead, which means it stays light later . . . and we're that much closer to summer.
 With the sun setting an hour later we have more daylight-time for fun outdoor activities!
 Not sure about you, but I'm in the love it category, but I know many who do not.
-Love It or Hate It ~ Daylight Saving Time Arrives March 1, 2023.

 Getty Images Pro via Canva